Asynclyp/543-Final-Project/README.md

 Packages: TensorFlow, Matplotlib, Numpy, Scikit-Optimize

-There three python files each corresponds to the implementation of FGSM, PDG with Bayesian Optimization, and PDG with Hill Climbing Optimization.
+FGSM.py, PGD_BayesianOpt.py, and PGD_HillClimbing.py each corresponds to the implementation of FGSM, PDG with Bayesian Optimization, and PDG with Hill Climbing Optimization.
 Running each python program would generates the results detailed in our report.